StackExchange/dnscontrol/docs/adding-new-rtypes.md

     go test -v -verbose -provider BIND

 Once the code works for BIND, consider submitting a PR at this point.
+(The earlier you submit a PR, the earlier we can provide feedback.)

-As you debug, if there are places that haven't been marked `#rtype_variations` that should be, add such a comment.
+If you find places that haven't been marked `#rtype_variations` but should be, please add that comment.
-If you fail to do this, God kills a cute little kitten.
+Every time you fail to do this, God kills a cute little kitten.
+Please do it for the kittens.

 ## Step 7: Support more providers

-Now add support other providers.
+Now add support in other providers.
 Add the `providers.CanUse...` flag to the provider and re-run the integration tests:

 For example, this will run the tests on Amazon AWS Route53: